 Why is this?
 The economy might have a role to play.
 But even when times are tough, parents will prioritize their children.

-Character Education and Private Schools
+Character Education and Private/Independent Schools

 Character Education places a high emphasis on moral, ethical, social and reasoning skills within the existing syllabus.
 A high-quality educational package which truly prepares students for life must incorporate this, and it is also in higher demand than ever.